ChristofSchwarz/qs_script_rest_api/README.md

 # Qlik script snippets working with REST connector

 Helpful Qlik script snippets in combination with REST connector.
+For a demo visit https://youtu.be/7m9ZejlzkkY

 The WITH CONNECTION block has the magic to make a REST call dynamic and to pass variables defined before.

 ```
 LET vBaseAPIurl = 'https://jsonplaceholder.typicode.com/todos';